Configuration

 Web Service Based Authentication

-Amongst the different authentication methods, ShinyProxy also offers the possibility to use a custom web service that handles authentication with a HTTP POST call returning a session id and user information.
+Amongst the different authentication methods, ShinyProxy also offers the possibility to use a custom web service that indicates whether the authentication is successful.

 In order to select this authentication method, one needs to choose the webservice authentication method: